 Welcome to the Prior Lake Snowmobile Association's website.
 Please enjoy the photos and club information provided.
-The site provides updates on local and state events, community events, trail conditions, and safety training.
+The site provides updates on local and state events, community events, trail conditions in Scott County, Minnesota, and youth safety training.

 Welcome to the Prior Lake Snowmobile Association club site!
 Our mission is to keep and maintain the wonderful trail system around Prior Lake and Scott County.

 Our non-profit organization consisting of ~120 members with a purpose of promoting snowmobiling in the community.

 Your snowmobile club membership dues provide support for the 250 miles of trails locally in Scott County, and the 22,000 miles across the State of Minnesota.
 You may not know that 80% of trails in Minnesota snowmobile trails are not maintained by the DNR.
 They are maintained by clubs like ours.
 We are here to make sure the trails remain available for years to come!

 If you are not a club member but enjoy our trails in Scott County, we would welcome a donation.
 Your support and contributions will enable us to continue to maintain our trails, equipment and improve conditions.

 Trails open officially on December 1st and close on April 1st.

 Sand Point Beach access is via the Boat Landing.
 Trailer parking is only in the Boat Landing lots.
 Do not park in the beach parking lot or use the beach access to the lake.